-Berlin Christmas market truck crash 'presumed terror attack'
+Berlin Christmas market attack detainee may not be driver, police say

 At Breitscheidplatz on Monday evening it was a quintessential German Christmas scene: Trees strung with lights, vendors serving candied fruit and waffles, the smell of gluhwein -- German mulled wine -- wafting through the cold December air.

-Shoppers were milling around buying snacks and gifts in the final days before the holiday.

-American Shandana Durrani was at the market and had stopped to reply to a text message when the truck rammed into the crowd at around 8 pm.
+American Shandana Durrani was at the market, at the foot of the Keiser Wilhelm Memorial Church, and had stopped to reply to a text message when the truck rammed into the crowd at around 8 pm.

-She was lucky to have stopped, she said, as the truck plowed into the crowd just 20 feet in front of her, sending people "running, scurrying, screaming."
+She was lucky to have stopped, she said, as the truck mounted the curb, mowing people and stalls down just 20 feet in front of her, sending the crowd "running, scurrying, screaming."

 "I heard some popping and thought maybe there was a guy with a gun," she told CNN.